 The epic album version of ‘Mind Train’ is a nearly 17-minute long jam, taking us off the rails to places we’ve never been before!
 Yoko’s train journey predates Kraftwerk’s clanging ‘Trans Europe Express’ by five years.
 The players are; John Lennon – guitar, Klaus Voormann – bass, Jim Keltner – drums, and Chris Osborne on dobro.

-At her Concert for Japan (March 29, 2011) Yoko introduced the song with an anecdote. “‘Mind Train’ was about 16 minutes long.
+At her Concert for Japan in New York City (March 29, 2011) Yoko introduced the song with an anecdote. “‘Mind Train’ was about 16 minutes long.
 John insisted on playing it for an unnamed famous musician.”
 Yoko expressed her regret of having this person endure the whole 16 minutes.
 Hopefully, it was someone who was well deserving of the wrath of Yoko and wish that it could have been myself instead.
 After all, one man’s pain is another’s pleasure!

 (I later realized that Yoko was referring to the time that she and John played ‘Mind Train’ for Bob Dylan at the Isle of Wight in August 1969.
 Consider how preposterous and hilarious this is – the prolific poet of rock ‘n’ roll politely listening to something so lyrically abstract and lengthy!!
 I have much more respect for Dylan now!)

 A punk/funk chugging, plodding beat merges with free-form instrumentation and vocals.
 It was once described as Can doing ‘The Loco-Motion’.
 (It bears similarity to Can’s 18-minute long track ‘Halleluwah’ on their album Tago Mago, also released in 1971).
 The reggae rhythm picks up speed toward the end, becoming a total freak-out – especially enthralling when Yoko performs the song live!

 Yoko’s somewhat spoken lyrics on ‘Mind Train’ alternate with her trademark wordless utterances.
 The lyrics are dark at times, repeating, “I thought of killing that man” as if the singer is taking a train ride to alleviate or misdirect anger.
 The train is conceptual, as Yoko also repeats in a verbal beat, ‘Dub-dub train ploughs through my mind.’